 Collective Bargaining Process: Federal

-- When a collective bargaining agreement expires, the terms of the contract survive except for the arbitration provision and the no-strike clause.
+- When a collective bargaining agreement expires, most of the terms of the contract survive the expiration of the agreement.
 See Expiration/Termination of a Collective Bargaining Agreement.